Barbers, artists help defy vaccine myths for people of color

 “Black barbershops and beauty salons can be places of conspiracy theories that grow and thrive, or places where evidence-based science and referrals are done,” said Thomas, who initially launched the Health Advocates In-Reach and Research initiative — or HAIR — to educate people about chronic diseases like diabetes.

-At the Shop Hair Spa in Hyattsville, Maryland, outside Washington, D.C., a colorful box asking, “What is your health Question?” is posted next to the prices for cuts.
+At the Shop Hair Spa in Hyattsville, Maryland, outside Washington, D.C., a colorful box asking, “What is your health question?” is posted next to the prices for cuts.
+COVID-19 vaccine information is displayed on a red wall behind a salon chair.

 Barber Wallace Wilson said he understands people’s reservations about getting vaccinated.